-Marian Hall is home to the Science Living Community, housing students from all classifications majoring in the sciences, math, or technology.
-There are two people to a room that is connected to a second room by a shared bathroom.
-This hall is near the center of campus offering easy access to dining and recreational facilities.
+Marian Hall is houses students from all classifications majoring in the sciences, math, engineering or technology.
+This hall offers suite-style double occupancy rooms that is near the center of campus, offering easy access to dining and recreational facilities.

 Continued on next page >